 Want to learn more about peas?
 Here’s a bit more info about these healthy veggies that may convince you to eat more peas recipes:

-- Split peas vs green peas: what’s the difference?
 Split peas are a peeled and dried version of green peas.
 Of course the most common way to serve split peas is as a soup (here’s our recipe).

-- Are fresh peas better in recipes than frozen?
-Actually according to Epicurious, no!
+According to Epicurious, no!
 Fresh peas are great for snacking, but frozen hold up better in recipes and have all the same nutrients.

-- Should I eat canned peas?
 There’s often lots of sodium in canned peas, and their texture becomes pretty mushy.
 So we recommend using frozen!

 - Prep Time: 2 minutes